A Power of What?

 A Power of Attorney is a valuable part of an estate plan.
 By using a Power of Attorney, you can control who will make decisions about financial and legal matters for you in case you lose capacity.

 A Power of Attorney is a legal document used by an individual (the “donor”) to give authority to another person (the “attorney”) to make legal and financial decisions for the donor.
 The attorney is the agent of the donor under the document.
 As an agent, the attorney only has the authority specified in the Power of Attorney.

 What are the different types of Power of Attorney (POA)?

-A General Power of Attorney has no limits on the powers of the attorney to make decision about the financial and legal affairs of the donor.
-The attorney can make all decisions that the donor could make.
-However, the attorney cannot make decisions about personal affairs such as consenting to health care, or deciding where the donor should reside.
+- A General Power of Attorney: The Attorney can make decisions regarding the financial and legal affairs of the donor.
+(S/he can make all decisions the donor can make).
+However, the attorney cannot make decisions about personal affairs such as consenting to health care or deciding where the donor should reside.

-A Specific Power of Attorney is a document that gives limited or specified powers to the attorney or for a specific purpose.
-The attorney could be authorized to sign cheques from a specific account to pay the usual household bills.
-The Specific Power of Attorney could be limited to the authority of the attorney to approve and sign all documents related to the sale of a house and to deposit the proceeds in an account.
+- A Specific Power of Attorney: The Attorney has limited or specified powers for a specific purpose.
+For instance, the attorney could be authorized to sign cheques from a specific account to pay the usual household bills, or to approve and sign all documents related to the sale of a house and to deposit the proceeds in an account.

 Who can make a Power of Attorney (POA)?

 An adult person that has the required capacity can make a POA.
 The usual test to determine capacity to make a Power of Attorney requires the donor know the attorney can exercise all the powers the donor could during his lifetime, the donor appreciate the nature and extent of his property and financial affairs over which the attorney will be entitled to assume control, that the POA cannot be revoked if the donor becomes incapable, and that the attorney can deal with everything the donor owns and the legal affairs.

 How Can a Power of Attorney be Revoked or Ended?